Non-local resources for error correction in quantum LDPC codes: Acknowledgments

 \section{Acknowledgments}

 We thank Yumang Jing for insightful discussions on cavity error analysis.
 GKB thanks Guido Pupillo, Sven Jandura, and Laura Pecorari for many helpful discussions.
 We also extend our gratitude to Craig Gidney for assistance with \texttt{STIM}-related questions, and to Joschka Roffe and Timo Hillmann for their help with the BPOSD package.
+OC thanks Pablo Poggi and Vineesha Shrivastava for their help with the figures.
 OC is supported by Sydney Quantum Academy, Sydney, Australia.
 We acknowledge support from the Australian Research Council Centre of Excellence for Engineered Quantum Systems (Grant No. CE 170100009).
 GM and GKB acknowledge funding from BTQ Technologies Corp.